- Mr Albert Mkony

 - Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

-Social Media in Africa, Governance and Leadership in Africa, African politics, Swahili, International Cooperation, International Development, African Union, Preventive Diplomacy, International Relations, Conflict Resolution, Intelligence & Secuity Studies, Regional Cooperation & Integration, Tanzania, East Africa.
+Social Media in Africa, Governance and Leadership in Africa, African politics, Swahili, International Cooperation, International Development, African Union, Preventive Diplomacy, International Relations, Conflict Resolution, Intelligence & Security Studies, Regional Cooperation & Integration, Tanzania, East Africa, Diaspora and Race.

-Since 2016, I have taught several undergraduate courses including Africa in the Contemporary World, International Development, Aid and Humanitarianism, Swahili and International Cooperation in Europe and Beyond.
+Since 2015, I have taught several undergraduate courses including Africa in the Contemporary World, International Development, Aid and Humanitarianism, International Cooperation in Europe and Beyond and Swahili.

 University of Edinburgh